Updated: October 13, 2022

 - Nuts (again, try to watch how many you eat, as they are calorie-dense)

-- Starchy vegetables such as corn and potatoes — monitor your portion sizes if you’re trying to lose weight.
+- Healthy carbs such as such as corn and potatoes — monitor your portion sizes if you’re trying to lose weight.

 - Whole grains, including barley, brown or wild rice, oats, quinoa, whole-wheat bread and whole-grain pasta.

 At the same time, steer clear or limit your intake of these types of simple carbohydrates, which may lead to weight gain, diabetes and heart disease if eaten in excess:10